finos/a11y-theme-builder/docs/guides/create-a-design-system.md

 ## Interlude: Helpful Insights

 As you grow more satisfied with the style that you are achieving, feel free to progress to more complex combinations like organisms.
 You may notice that some colors you select, for example in State Settings, will not be used by Theme Builder.
 It may choose to use similar, though slightly different, colors.
 This is by design.
 In order to meet the requirements set out in the accessibility guidelines, some colors cannot be used in combination with others as contrast ratios limits have to be observed.
 Similarly, you may find yourself unable to change some settings.
 For example, you may not be given the ability to choose to not underline hotlinks.
-Again, to be compliant with the standards, hotlinks must be easily differentiated from surrounding text.
-Based on the background and hotlink colors that you selected, this differentiation may only be achievable by underlining the text.
+Again, to be compliant with the standards, hotlinks must be easily differentiated from its background and the text that surrounds it.
+Based on the background and hotlink colors that you selected, this differentiation may only be achievable by underlining the hotlink.

 So how can you evaluate your new design system?
 One thing that you may notice as you use Theme Builder is that the tool itself uses many of the CSS variables that are being affected by your choices.
 Button shapes and colors, border shades and elevations and many other visual cues in its user interface will change to reflect the values you selected.
 This allows you to be immersed in the design and feel it for yourself.
 Theme Builder also provides tabs like **Preview** and **Components** which collect many of the most popular atoms and molecules together to form more complex components and views where the styling that you have been composing can be exhibited in very tangible ways.